caleb531/play-song/README.md

 Play Song always respects the current shuffle mode within Music.app.
 For example, if shuffle is enabled, playing an album via Play Song will play the songs of the album in shuffled order.
-Therefore, if you desire Play Song to respect album order, simply disable shuffle within Music.app.
+Therefore, if you desire Play Song to respect album order, run the `shuffleoff` command within Alfred.

 ### Playing a song directly (the Play Song v1 behavior)